DavesCodeMusings/BLE-Battery-Beacon/README.md

 Interestingly, the Home Assistant "presence" of the beacon remains contantly in a "Home" state, rather than "Away", even though it's sleeping for the majority of the time.

 ## Second Try
-[proof_of_concept_2.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_2.ino) is an attempt to fix the problem of the battery always showing "unknown".
+[proof_of_concept_2.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_2.ino) is an attempt to fix the problem of the battery constantly showing "unknown".